LearnPF/joe/crossfire.md

 Some extra tips:
--Sound confident
+ - Sound confident
--Maintain your perceptual dominance
+ - Maintain your perceptual dominance
--Speak Clearly/Be assertive
+ - Speak Clearly/Be assertive
--Don’t pass on questions
+ - Don’t pass on questions
--REMEMBER: Aggression is not dominance
+ - REMEMBER: Aggression is not dominance
--DON’T talk about issues you are losing
+ - DON’T talk about issues you are losing
--Press your opponents on specifics
+ - Press your opponents on specifics
--Make their arguments seem silly, press for examples or just simply how things work
+ - Make their arguments seem silly, press for examples or just simply how things work